icloud-ecnu/Opara/README.md

 output of PyTorch == output of Opara: True     Absolute difference: tensor(0., device='cuda:0')
 ```

+## Notes

+We haven’t changed the topology of computing graph, as the paper only mentions the launch order, not any modifications to the topology itself.

+A model profiler is required on the hardware to obtain the resource consumption of operators, which is input to Alg.2.
+Several configuration parameters require updating.

 ## Publication
 ### *Opara* Journal Version:
 [1] Aodong Chen, Fei Xu, Li Han, Yuan Dong, Li Chen, Zhi Zhou, and Fangming Liu, "[Opara: Exploiting Operator Parallelism for Expediting DNN Inference on GPUs](https://ieeexplore.ieee.org/document/10707307)," IEEE Transactions on Computers, 2025, 71(1): 325-333.
 DOI: 10.1109/TC.2024.3475589.